rizwanwebdev/movies-explorer/README.md

 The Movie Database Application is licensed under the MIT License.

 ## 📬 Contact
-For any questions or concerns, please contact us at [your-email@example.com](mailto:your-email@example.com).
+For any questions or concerns, please contact us.

-## 💖 Thanks Message
-We hope you enjoy using the Movie Database Application!
-This is written by [readme.ai](https://readme-generator-phi.vercel.app/).